Junfeng Jiao is an associate professor in the Community and Regional Planning program and founding director of Urban Information Lab at UTSOA.

 Junfeng Jiao is the founding Chair for Smart Cities Bridging Disciplines Program in the School of Undergraduate Studies at the University of Texas at Austin.
 Smart City BDP is one of 16 different interdisciplinary concentrations that will allow UT undergraduate students to earn a certificate upon completion of selected course works.
 The Smart Cities BDP will help students get a solid understanding of smart city and related theories.
 It will equip students with skills to advance the development of smart city technologies and prepare students for smart cities-related careers in public, private, and non-profit sectors.
 At the same time, students will learn about the complex ethical and human dimensions of these changes to our urban environments.
 The program includes classes from a variety of disciplines, such as urban planning, public policy, computer science, information studies, engineering, liberal arts, communication, and business.

 Jiao has worked on projects funded by the NIH, NSF, USDOT, TXDOT, UT Austin, Intel, Google, WSDOT, RWJF, and others.
 These works have been published in top transportation, urban planning, public health and computer journals.
-Jiao is the co-chair for The Analytical Methods, Technology, & Society track at the ACSP conference and on the editorial board of Journal of Urban Technology, Transportation Research Part D, Journal of Transport and Land Use, PLOS one, and AIMS Public Health.
+Jiao is the co-chair for The Analytical Methods, Technology, & Society track at the ACSP conference and on the editorial board of Journal of Urban Technology, Journal of Big Data Analytics in Transportation, Transportation Research Part D, Journal of Transport and Land Use, PLOS one, and AIMS Public Health.
 He published six book chapters through the Springer and Routledge.

 Jiao is a recipient for CM2 University Transportation Center Best Equity Project Award, UTSOA Research Excellence Award, UT Provost Experiential Learning Award, and UT President Award for Global Learning.
 His works were widely reported by the Associated Press, CNN, ABC, Fox, US News, Yahoo, MSN, NBC, NPR, USA today, Finance and Commerce, City Lab, The Conversation, Chicago Tribute, San Francisco Chronicle, LA Times, Seattle Times, Seattle Met, Dallas News, Houston Chronicle, Austin Statesman, Texas Tribune, Wired and many other news outlets.